This article discusses the different types of properties you can buy at a foreclosure auction and the pros and cons of each.

 On the upside, there are quite a few buyers looking for cheap land online.
 These people may be looking to park cash for long periods of time (long term investment), may want to live on the property, or turn it into an income-producing asset (e.g. a plant nursery or storage location), or just want to flip it to the next person willing to buy.

-This auction market for bare land is quite active for properties priced at $500-10,000.
+The foreclosure auction market for bare land is quite active for properties priced at $500-10,000.
 You can buy land cheaply site unseen, and turn around and flip it for substantial profit.
 You can also seller finance it and turn your cash investment into an income-producing asset.